knative/docs/docs/eventing/broker/mt-channel-based-broker.md

 ### Example Kafka Channel ConfigMap

-To use Kafka Channels, you must create a YAML file that specifies how these Channels will be created.
+To use Kafka channels, you must create a YAML file that specifies how these channels will be created.

-You can copy the following sample code into your Kafka Channel ConfigMap:
+You can copy the following sample code into your Kafka channel ConfigMap:

 ```yaml
 apiVersion: v1